 - 1/8 teaspoon ground black pepper

 - Dash of ground cayenne pepper (optional)

-- (Optional) Over medium heat, heat about 1 teaspoon oil in a skillet.
+- In a skillet over medium heat, heat 1 tablespoon oil.
 Once hot, add onion; cook for 5 minutes, or until onion begins to soften.
 Add bell pepper and tomatoes; stir to combine.
-Continue cooking for a few minutes until the onions start to caramelize and the vegetables soften.
-Add the spinach; cook for 1 minute, or until slightly wilted.
+Cook for 4-5 minutes, until the vegetables are tender.
+Add spinach; cook for 1 minute, or until slightly wilted.

 - In a large bowl, add chickpea flour, flax meal, nutritional yeast, baking powder, salt, garlic powder, onion powder, pepper, turmeric, and cayenne pepper.
 Stir until mixed thoroughly.

 - Slowly pour in the milk.
 Stir to combine, adding more liquid if thinner pancakes are desired.
-Add the vegetables and stir until just combined.
+Add the vegetables; stir until just combined.